FOREIGN PAVILION AT THE VENICE ART BIENNALE 2024

 CHILDREN EVERYWHERE is an art and research project conducted by children and an interdisciplinary team of professionals, exploring the concept of childhood foreignness.
 Its main goal is to shed light on and examine the obstacles encountered by children in today's society, providing them with a platform to express their experiences and concerns artistically.

-A group of migrant children from Lisbon, accompanied by Venetian children, publicly showcased their newly designed street games as part of the 0+ HAPPENING during the pre-opening of the Venice Art Biennale 2024 on April 17, 18, and 19.
+A group of migrant children from Lisbon, accompanied by Venetian children, publicly showcased their newly designed street games as part of the 0+ HAPPENING during the pre-opening of the Venice Art Biennale 2024, whose theme was Foreigners Everywhere.

 The happening was preceded by a research and design program that focuses on street games, exploring them as a generic language understood by all.
 The new games are featured in the Game Catalog for the Venice Art Biennale 2024.